Policies, Laws & Rules Search

 DES-090-09

-This policy encourages agencies to purchase Washington grown food.
+Encourages state agencies to purchase Washington-grown food.

 Purchasing Preference for Products and Product Packaging That Do Not Contain Polychlorinated Biphenyls (PCBs)